estes-sj/Backrest-Summary-Reporter/README.md

 ### Get Events in Range Totals

-Takes in a start and end date, returns the summarized event data between the provided times, the prior day, prior week, and prior month.
+Gets events takes in a start and end date and returns the summarized event data between the provided times, the prior day, prior week, and prior month.

 #### Example Input
 Querying the summaries between `2025-05-02T15:13:00Z` and `2025-05-03T15:13:21Z` and its historical data for comparison.